owenpelito64/Training/Learning Git with UNITY/Section_Notes/Section3_Common_Use_Cases_Notes.md

+#Section 3 Notes

-Stashing - trying some stuff if it works you commit and if doesn't you stash it.
+**Stashing** - trying some stuff if it works you commit and if doesn't you stash it.